audurannaj/the-simpsons/index.md

 --->

 ## 4.2 Developement of Characters
 Here the top 20 speaking characters were considered and their sentimental scores.
 Out of the 20 top speaking characters only 3 are females, **Marge**, **Lisa** and **Edna**, so male characters are more visible in the show.
 The figure below shows the number of words spoken on average in a season and the standard deviation.
+The Simpsons family play the the main role in the series, where **Homer** much more speaks than other characters.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/57719216/70243866-b98e2580-1773-11ea-9e7e-b89ea84aa796.png" width="400" height="350">
 </p>

+And how does the number of words spoken develope through the seasons?
+The figure below shows how the porportion of the total number of words spoken for each season for the top four characters develope.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/57719216/70243666-50a6ad80-1773-11ea-95b5-7151e22d1c02.png" width="400" height="350">